jCableCoder/portfolio-netlify/content/pages/projects/project-one.md

 ---
 type: ProjectLayout
-title: A very cool code project
+title: Band Name Generator
 colors: colors-a
-date: '2021-10-15'
+date: '2024-09-09'
-client: Awesome client
+client: ''
 description: >-
   It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead most of the time.
 featuredImage:
   type: ImageBlock
-  url: /images/bg1.jpg
+  url: /images/Screenshot 2024-09-09 at 12.30.24 PM.png
   altText: Project thumbnail image
+  caption: >-
+    Need a name for your band?
+Crank up the Band Name Machine!
+This one goes to
+    11.
 media:
   type: ImageBlock
   url: /images/bg1.jpg